guidobouman/thesis/Documents/Graduation plan.markdown

 What we want with our thesis is to design a future vision for the internet from a technical point of view while focusing on data processing.
 We want to find out how this evolution of the internet can be realised.
 Also we want to look at what a data structure would look like that can be used for the communication with the human brain while at the same time is efficiently usable by machines.

+###The problem
+The internet as we currently know it is not ready to provide an efficient communication line with the human brain.

+###Main goal
+Designing a future vision and prototype in four months time which allow a new internet to be developed from a technical point of view on data processing.

+(Specify on human brain?)

+###Sub goals
+* Plot down a future vision of the internet
+* Design the concept protocol for a new internet
+* Design a database model that's able to keep up with the human brain

+*Utopia, but heck, aim for the stars:*
+* Build a server that's able to operate under the new protocol
+* Create a simulation of the human brain and test the new protocol

 ###Main question
 What does an internet look like that's able to communicate with the human brain and vice versa?